Punjabi Hindus: Diaspora

-Large diaspora communities exist in many countries including in Canada, Australia, the United States, and the United Kingdom.
+Large diaspora communities exist in many countries including in Canada, the Gulf Countries, Australia, the United States, and the United Kingdom.

 Culture and religion

 As in many other parts of India, Hinduism in Punjab has adapted over time and has become a synthesis of culture and history.
-It centres on using Dharma to purify the soul (Atman) and to connect with a greater "eternal energy" (Paramātmā).

-As Hindus believe that Dharma is universal and evolves with time, many Hindus also value other spiritual paths and religious traditions.
+As Hindus believe that dharma is universal and evolves with time, many Hindus also value other spiritual paths and religious traditions.
 They believe that any traditions that are equally able to nurture one's Atman should be accepted and taught.
 Hinduism itself encourages any being to reach their own self-realization in their own unique way either through Bhagavan or through other means of devotion and meditation.

 The Punjabi Hindus continue heterogeneous religious practices in spiritual kinship with Sikhism.
-This not only includes veneration of the Sikh Gurus in private practice but also visits to Sikh Gurdwaras in addition to Hindu temples.
+This not only includes veneration of the Sikh gurus in private practice but also visits to Sikh gurdwaras in addition to Hindu temples.

+According to Anjali Gera Roy, The Hindu Punjabis of Western Punjab settled away from their ancestral homeland during 1947 partition, speak a hybrid language based on Punjabi and Hindi (or Hindi with Punjabi accent).